Geography Markup Language

 The Geography Markup Language (GML) is the XML grammar defined by the Open Geospatial Consortium (OGC) to express geographical features.
 GML serves as a modeling language for geographic systems as well as an open interchange format for geographic transactions on the Internet.
-Key to GML's utility is its ability to integrate all forms of geographic information, including not only conventional "vector" or discrete objects, but coverages (see also GMLJP2) and sensor data.
+Key to GML's utility is its ability to integrate all forms of geographic information, including not only conventional "vector" or discrete objects, but also coverages (see also GMLJP2) and sensor data.

 GML model

 GML contains a rich set of primitives which are used to build application specific schemas or application languages.
 These primitives include: